nigels-com/glui/readme.md

 WARNING: This version (2.3) introduces some incompatible changes with previous versions!!

+## Version 2.3leok7, May 18, 2017

+Forked original version to make it buildable in more modern IDEs (msvc2012,2015 and 2017) and clean up source code a bit (it is compiled originally with warning level 1 and seems to have a lot of obvious and hidden bug).
+Work in progress.

 ## Version 2.36, November 4, 2007

 - License changed to the more permissive ZLIB license